Scouting History in the Heart of America Council - July 2014

 by Andy Dubill, Council Historian

-Fundraising Pays the Way to 1915 Summer Camp in Elk Springs
+The 1915 Summer Camp in Elk Springs, MO

 If you have Scouting history questions or suggestions for future articles, please email Andy Dubill at email@example.com.